-Note: You can change how long the cooling fan continues to run for in the basic settings. $\rightarrow$ "Basic settings" on page 15 erature depends specified on the g is not required.
+Note: You can change how long the cooling fan continues to run for in the basic settings. $\rightarrow$ "Basic settings" on page 15

 Your appliance is accompanied by a range of accessories.
 Here, you can find an overview of the accessories included and information on how to use them correctly.